rpcpool/solana-rpc-ansible/README.md

 Hardware Requirements
 ------------

-Typically an RPC server requires _at least_ the same specs as a Solana validator, but typically has higher requirements.
+An RPC server requires _at least_ the same specs as a Solana validator, but typically has higher requirements.
 In particular, we recommend using 256 GB of RAM in order to store indexes.
+For more information about hardware requirements, please see [https://docs.solana.com/running-validator/validator-reqs](https://docs.solana.com/running-validator/validator-reqs).

 Before deploy you should prepare the host so that the directory that you use for your Accounts database and your Ledger location are properly configured.
 This can include setting up a tmpfs folder for accounts and a separate filesystem (ideally on an NVME drive) for the ledger.
 A common way to configure this might be: